Secondo

 The term Secondo (sg. m.)
 (Seconda (sg. f.)) is an umbrella term which has particularly been used in Switzerland.
 Secondo/Seconda is the Italian word for second and has been used to refer to people who are children of immigrants, were born in Switzerland and have been living in Switzerland for many years and might also be naturalised.

 The plural of the word Secondos is a mixture of the Italian singular secondo and the Spanish plural ending -s.
-This term is mostly used for the children of Italian and Spanish immigrants who have migrated to Switzerland in the 1960s and 70s.
+This term is mostly used for the children of Italian and Spanish immigrants who migrated to Switzerland in the 1960s and 70s.
 Another term which is used by other countries to refer to the second generation of immigrants is second-generation.
 It is mostly considered as a positive term and is used by the people themselves too.

 Italians in Switzerland

 The Italian population in Switzerland has been making up the biggest part of the country's group of foreign citizens that has migrated to the country seeking work and better income.
 The number of Italians living in Switzerland has declined from 550,000 people in the year 1960 to 275,000 people 2013.
 The Italian community has coined the culture of Switzerland substantially and has become a big part of the country's economy and society.

 Germany has been offering a special course for Secondos at the University of Regensburg since 2009.
 The goal of this course is to have the attendants reconnect with their country of origin, its culture and language.